Home » What If I Suspect a Child Is Being Abused?

-Note: Even if the abuser is underage, it is still important to report so that both children can get help.
+All suspected forms of child sexual abuse should be reported.
+Even if the abuser is underage, it is still important to report so that both children can get help.
 Often abusers have been abused themselves.

 First, collect whatever information you have about the child being violated and the suspected abuser.
-Do NOT get involved trying to super-sleuth information.
+Do NOT get involved trying to super-sleuth more information.
 Just gather the facts you have and make your report.

 Reporting suspected child sexual abuse can be scary, especially for anyone who has ever had psychological trauma themselves.
 You may wonder how it will affect the parties involved: the accused, the child and yourself.
-But the cost of not reporting is devastating–a child being left to face his or her abuser alone again.
-Plus, any abuser not reported will continue to have access to unlimited children to prey upon.
+But the cost of not reporting is devastating–a child being left to face his or her abuser alone again and an abuser continuing to have access to unlimited children to prey upon.

 Most offenders will steal the innocence of dozens of children before they are reported.
 That’s right, not one… dozens… per abuser!
 So yes, reporting may be uncomfortable; but you may be the only chance this child has for intervention.

 *The information provided above is for the United States only.